data-8/su23/policies.md

 All assignments (homework, labs, and projects) will be submitted on Gradescope.
 Please refer to [this tutorial](https://drive.google.com/file/d/1SGK6B7b1VGChPvCNKyIcdt02g7l-j8Dd/view?usp=sharing) for submitting assignments.

 ### Late Submission
-**The deadline for all assignments in this course is 11 PM PST**.
+**The deadline for all assignments in this course is 11 PM PT**.
 Assignments submitted **less than an hour** after the deadline will not be marked as late. **Homework and lab submissions after this time <span style="text-decoration: underline">will not be accepted</span>**.
 Instructions on how to request an assignment extension are on the [accommodations page](../accommodations/).

-Your two lowest homework scores and two lowest lab scores will be dropped in the calculation of your overall grade.
-If you have an ongoing situation that prevents you from completing course content, please contact your lab TA.
+**Your two lowest homework scores and two lowest lab scores will be dropped in the calculation of your overall grade.** If you have an ongoing situation that prevents you from completing course content, please contact your lab TA.

 Projects will be accepted up to 2 days (48 hours) late.
 Projects submitted fewer than 24 hours after the deadline will receive 2/3 credit, and projects submitted between 24 and 48 hours after the deadline will receive 1/3 credit.
 Projects submitted 48 hours or more after the deadline will receive no credit.

 ### Assignment Extensions
 We understand that life happens and want to provide you with the support you need.
-If you need to request an extension, please fill out [this form](https://forms.gle/czM3MD7tch3UDP9Z7).
-Submissions to this form will be visible only to the course instructors, the DSP Lead and Grading Leads.
+However, due to the fast pace nature of the summer offering, **we are unable to offer assignment extensions.** However, keep in mind that we are offering two homework and two lab drops.
+If you encounter unexpected extenuating circumstances or emergencies beyond your control, please fill out the [Extenuating Circumstances Form]() for possible accommodations.

 ### Learning Cooperatively
 We encourage you to discuss course content with your friends and classmates as you are working on your assignments.
 No matter your academic background, you will learn more if you work alongside others than if you work alone.
 Ask questions, answer questions, and share ideas liberally.